 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive, and time-consuming, and the outcome is unpredictable.
 In addition, some courts inside and outside the United States are less willing or completely unwilling to protect trade secrets.
 If any of our trade secrets were to be lawfully obtained or independently developed by a competitor, we would have no right to prevent them, or those to whom they disclose such trade secrets, from using that technology or information to compete with us.
-If any of our trade secrets were to be disclosed to or independently developed by a competitive position would be harmed.
+If any of our trade secrets were to be disclosed to or independently developed by a competitor or other third-party, our competitive position would be harmed.